jwiedeman/Apollo64/docs/ui/json_schemas.md

 ## 3. `workspaces.json`

 Workspace packs define preset tile arrangements for the three primary views and tile mode presets.
 Layouts are resolution-agnostic by using relative sizing and aspect hints.
+The first preset bundle ships in [`workspaces.json`](workspaces.json) and covers Navigation, Docking Ops, Systems Night Watch, and Entry Corridor layouts described in the HUD specification.

 ```json
 {